riturajkb/spotify-user-dashboard-kpi/README.md

    - **Playtime (minutes)**: Computed from duration for better readability.
    - **Skip Flag**: Marked events where a track was stopped before 30 seconds as a skip.
 5. **Categorization**
-   - Mapped playback contexts into broader categories (e.g., Playlists, Albums, Radio, Recommendations).
+   - Mapped playback contexts into broader categories (e.g., Albums, Tracks, Artists etc.).

 ---